 This UniQure treatment for lipoprotein lipase deficiency is not yet approved in the U.S., but its price tag in Europe tops $1 million.
 It’s a gene therapy, the first to win a regulatory nod, and on the leading edge of a potential wave of therapies of that ilk, many costing upwards of $1 million or more.

 Payers and other experts, worried about their advent, have been tossing around potential reimbursement schemes and pricing mechanisms that would extend payments over time, peg them to performance and even securitize them.
 Drugmakers have offered their own plans.
 Payment questions—and the small number of patients eligible—have had Glybera struggling so far to win customers.
+(Editor's note: Glybera has since been pulled from the EU market for lack of business.)

 This treatment for urea cycle disorders (UCDs) was the centerpiece of Horizon Pharma’s $1.1 billion buyout of Hyperion back in 2015.
 At the time, Hyperion boasted some promising numbers for Ravicti and another UCD therapy, Buphenyl, with Ravicti bringing in $95.4 million in net 2014 sales.